 Policy makers at the Federal Open Market Committee (FOMC) use interest rates as one of the many monetary policy tools to : stabilize prices around a 2% inflation goal and maximum employment.

-While the most recent U.S. personal consumption expenditures (PCE) inflation at 2.6% in July does not meet the 2% inflation target, the cut is largely due to the worrying data around the jobs market.
+While the most recent U.S. personal consumption expenditures (PCE) inflation at 2.8% in September, it still does not meet the 2% inflation target, the cut is largely due to the worrying data around the jobs market.
 The U.S. economy had added far fewer than expected jobs last month.

 But a strong retail sales growth in August, according to data that the Commerce Department released Tuesday. shows that consumer spending had largely held up despite the rise in prices due to tariff risks.